lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 .. image:: scaling_group_tab.png
    :alt: Resource group tab

-You can edit a resource group by clicking the gear icon in the Control panel.
+You can edit a resource group by clicking the 'Setting (Gear)' in the Control panel.
 In the Select scheduler field, you can choose the scheduling method for creating a compute session.
 Currently, there are three types: ``FIFO``, ``LIFO``, and ``DRF``. ``FIFO`` and ``LIFO`` are scheduling methods creating the first- or the